broadinstitute/depmap_omics/README.md

 ## For Internal Users <a name="internal-users"></a>

-> To learn about the tools we use in the pipeline, see [here](#running-pipeline) for a detailed walkthrough
+> To learn about the tools we use in the pipeline, see [this section](#running-pipeline) for a detailed walkthrough

 ### Getting Terra Access